nitrite/nitrite-doc/java-sdk/modules/spatial.md

 ### Using Spatial Modules with Jackson

-If you are using Jackson module for serialization, you need to register the `SpatialModule` with Jackson as well.
+If you are using Jackson module for serialization, you need to register the `GeometryModule` with Jackson as well.

 ```java
 Nitrite db = Nitrite.builder()